Provider Orientation Toolkit

-- During the Annual Performance Review Process, data and reports are reviewed from Claims, Utilization Management, Quality Management and Program Integrity departments as well as local and state oversight agencies, and observations made to ensure that services are in compliance with contract and/or funding requirements and best practices.
+- During the Annual Performance Review Process, data and reports are reviewed by Claims, Utilization Management, Quality Management and Program Integrity departments as well as local and state oversight agencies, and observations are made to ensure that services are in compliance with contract and/or funding requirements and best practices.

 - In addition, the provider’s administrative capabilities are reviewed to ensure compliance with Partners’ standards, contracts, policies and procedures.

-The Partners’ Provider Council serves as the professional representation and advocate for all service providers in the Partners catchment area.
-The council facilitates an open exchange of ideas, brings forward concerns and solutions while promoting collaboration and mutual accountability among providers.
+The Partners’ Provider Council serves as the professional representation and advocates for all service providers in the Partners catchment area.
+The council facilitates an open exchange of ideas, and brings forward concerns and solutions while promoting collaboration and mutual accountability among providers.